WtfJoke/graphql-dgs-directives-demo/README.md

 _Why can't I find the code for Movie/Rating?_

 I use the [DGS Codegen Plugin](https://netflix.github.io/dgs/generating-code-from-schema/) to automatically generate them from the defined schema during the build.

+_What do I need to do for a custom directive?_

+You need to implement `SchemaDirectiveWiring`, register it using `@DgsRuntimeWiring` and implement/override the method for each directiveLocation you implement (eg `onInputObjectType`, `onField` etc...)

+See the example of [StringCaseDirective](src/main/kotlin/com/github/wtfjoke/dgsDirectivesExamples/graphql/directives/StringCaseDirective.kt)